git719/days/README.md

 Command line calendar days calculator.

 ## Why
 Almost all of these days calculations can of course be done with most Unix `date` commands, or with many other tools.
 So why a dedicated `days` utility?
-Because these simple calculations seem to occur very, and having a simple dedicated utility for them is quite handy.
-Using the `date` command, and.or most other ways, seems to always get to elaborate.
-For instance, given someone's birth date, you can quickly pop up their age by doing:
+Because these simple calculations seem to occur very often, and having a simple dedicated utility for them is quite handy.
+Using the `date` command, and/or most other ways, always seems too elaborate.
+But using this utility, one can quickly, for instance, get someone's age by simply doing the following:

 ```
 days 1995-07-14